 In 2006, Oak Bay became the first community in Greater Victoria to implement a pilot kitchen organics composting program for 40% of households.
-This program continues, with a District-wide curbside organics pickup program starting in 2014.
+This program continues, with a District-wide curbside organics pickup program started in 2014.

 There are three ways to reduce solid waste in Oak Bay:

 Most household goods can currently be recycled every two weeks in the household totes.
 See the Collection Service & Schedule Page for collection information including schedules and tote information.